Merging or Joining Spreadsheet or Database Data

 FeatureMerger

-The FeatueMerger performs a simple, in memory, join.
-The join is carried out from two or more input streams of data that have already been read using a reader or a transformer like the FeatureReader.
+The FeatureMerger performs a simple, in-memory join.
+The join is performed across two or more input streams of data that have already been read using a reader or a transformer, such as the FeatureReader.

 The FeatureMerger Transformer tutorial